katdeegan/collaborative-trip-planner/user-profile/README.md

 The **User Profile Service** is a Flask application that implements the following routes to interface with the **User Profile Database**:

-1. /apiv1/user/<id> [GET] - retrieve user profile information based on user ID
+1. /apiv1/user/<username> [GET] - retrieve user based on username
-2. /apiv1/userId/<username> [GET] - retrieve user id based on username
+2. /apiv1/user [POST] - create new user in **User Profile Database**
-3. /apiv1/user [POST] - create new user in **User Profile Database**
+3. /apiv1/tripGroup [POST] - associate a user with a trip group
-4. /apiv1/group [POST] - create new trip group / associate a user with a new trip group
+4. /apiv1/tripGroup [GET] - retrieves all trips groups user is a part of